nabu-platform/nabu-frameworks-events/protected/documentation/readme.md

 It can then push to a local database _or_ a cloud endpoint.

 The fire will standardize any event into the common format and annotate further where necessary.

+# TODO

+Limit selects in time (like only the last week or so) -> for partitioning